 The Sea Horse Book Club meets the 1st Tuesday of the month at 3:30 PM at the Pink Palace.
 We discuss a book each month.
 New participants are always welcome.
-Check the Newsletter section of the website to find out the monthly selections or any special events.
-For more information, contact Joyce Hellmann at firstname.lastname@example.org or 910-579-0273.
+The upcoming books are listed below.
+Any questions, contact Janine at email@example.com

 Neighborhood Bible Study

 This is an open invitation to participate in a truly life-changing activity: Bible Study.
-Sea Trail currently has 3 Bible study groups: Monday at 12:30 for ladies and 2 groups meeting separately on Tuesday at 7:00 PM for men and women.
+Sea Trail currently has 2 Bible study groups: Monday at 12:30 for ladies and another group meeting on Tuesday at 7:00 PM for men and women.
 We use study guides to lead us through our readings and discussion.
 No previous experience is required!
 The Lord says, “I will guide you along the best pathway for your life.
 I will advise you and watch over you.”
 Psalm 32:8.
-We invite you to contact either Anne Giordano 910-579-8601 or Gloria Wimmer 910-579-1424 for more information.
+We invite you to contact Peg Frankford for the Monday afternoon group and Gloria Wimmer for the Tuesday evening group.

 The Prayer Circle prays for people on request and we keep the requests confidential.
 If you have a prayer request, please call or email the member in your neighborhood as listed below: